-A full list of cautions and side effects can be found in the manufacturer's patient information leaflets.
+A full list of cautions and side effects can be found in the manufacturer's patient information leaflets:

 Cold sores and genital herpes

 Cold sores are sometimes called the 'kissing disease'.
-Spread of herpes is more likely when there is an open sore on the surface of the skin.
+Spread of herpes viruses are more likely when there is an open sore on the surface of the skin.
 This is the time when the virus is being shed from the surface of the skin and is most likely to be spread from one person to another.

 The order process

 Answer short medical questionnaire

 Choose medication, register, and pay

 Doctor issues prescription online

 Pharmacy team post medication direct